DBdirtbags/Questions-Answers/README.md

 # Question & Answers API for Project Catwalk
 This repository contains code for building the back-end services required for product Question/Answer data for Project Catwalk.
 Specifically, this repository will allow for the creation of Docker containers running Express servers as well as a MongoDB containing the Q&A data.

 ## Motivation
-This project was implemented to allow for scaling on AWS as web traffic to the Project Catwalk site increases.
+This project was implemented to allow for scaling on AWS as web traffic to the Threads site increases.

 ## Tech/framework used
 <b>Built with:</b>